-Submission deadline is February 1 (Sunday), 2015.
-If accepted, your final version manuscript is due June 10 (Wednesday), 2015.
+Submission deadline is February 1 (Monday), 2016.
+If accepted, your final version manuscript is due June 10 (Friday), 2016.

 There is no submission fee for members of the KAEA or the KEA.
 In addition, the session participants can register at the WEAI member’s rate regardless of their membership status with the WEAI.
 However, all participants will be required to register for the conference and responsible for their own expenses.